SHAHUL-HAMEED-S2001/BASIC-PROGRAMS/README.md

 1. Print Hello, World!
 2. Determine whether a given number is even or odd recursively
 3. Check whether a number is positive or negative
-4. The program takes the upper and lower limit and prints all odd numbers within a given range
+4. Prints all odd numbers within a given range
 5. Check whether a given number is a palindrome
 6. Reverse a given number
 7. Print all integers that aren’t divisible by either 2 or 3 and lies within a given range